In the spirit of the original article, here are some more examples of Asian glow.

 N-Acetyl Cysteine is a modified version of the sulfur-containing amino acid cysteine.
 When taken orally, N-Acetyl Cysteine replenishes intracellular levels of glutathione - one of the most powerful anti-oxidants known to man.

 Unlike the anti-histamines discussed above, the presence of more glutathione provides much needed support for the ALDH2 enzyme and helps stop Asian glow from its root cause.
+It doesn't just mask the symptoms like other options.

 In addition to replenishing your glutathione levels, N-Acetyl Cysteine also binds directly to the toxin that causes Asian glow.
-As demonstrated in a study by a group of researchers in Newfoundland, Canada:
+As demonstrated in a scientific study by a group of researchers in Newfoundland, Canada:

 “ N-acetyl cysteine, an analogue of the dietary amino acid cysteine, binds acetaldehyde, thus preventing its damaging effect… “